Kevin Johnson (businessman)

 Kevin R. Johnson (born October 9, 1960) is an American businessman and software engineer who was the president and chief executive officer (CEO) of Starbucks Coffee Company from 2017 to 2022.
-Succeeding Howard Schultz as CEO, Johnson previously served as the company's president and chief operating officer from 2015 to 2017.
+Succeeding Howard Schultz as CEO, Johnson previously was the company's president and chief operating officer from 2015 to 2017.
 On March 16, 2022, Johnson announced that he was stepping down as CEO, Schultz would take over as CEO in the interim.
 Johnson joined the board of directors of Goldman Sachs in late 2022.

 Born in Gig Harbor, Washington, Johnson was raised in Los Alamos, New Mexico.
 He graduated from New Mexico State University in 1981 before embarking on a career in software development.
-Johnson first worked at a systems engineer at IBM during the late-1980s, before moving to Microsoft in 1992 and was appointed to lead its worldwide sales, marketing and services in 2003.
+Johnson first worked as a systems engineer at IBM during the late-1980s, before moving to Microsoft in 1992 and was appointed to lead its worldwide sales, marketing and services in 2003.
 After one of his earliest clients, Starbucks, needed wireless internet in their stores, Johnson first met Schultz.
 Working closely with Microsoft CEO Steve Balmer and founder Bill Gates, Johnson was a member of the senior leadership team.
-Johnson left Microsoft during the 2007-08 financial crisis to serve as chief executive of Juniper Networks from September 2008 to January 2014.
+Johnson left Microsoft during the 2008 financial crisis and was chief executive of Juniper Networks from September 2008 to January 2014.

 Johnson first joined Starbucks in September 2009 as a board member after which Schultz asked him to take a greater role at the firm.
 He was subsequently appointed chief operating officer for two years before becoming chief executive.
 Under his tenure, Starbucks has streamlined its core business, managed corporate programs to address racial inequality in the U.S., and revamped its product suite horizontally, particularly in espresso machine manufacturing and technological innovation.
 Outside of his professional career, Johnson served under U.S. presidents George W. Bush and Barack Obama on the National Security Telecommunications Advisory Committee (NSTAC), a national cybersecurity task force.